GGHOSTRADER/Assignment-4/README.md

+## Report file

+Is added as PDF because it has mermaid charts on it.
+File name : report_assignment4

+---

+## Launching
 Files run as requested
-Report file is added as PDF since it has mermaid charts on it.

-File name : report_assignment4

 0) Must install requirements.